Fast Identification of Transients: Applying Expectation Maximization to Neutrino Data: Identification of Transient Signals

-Based on these hypotheses, we define probability density functions (pdfs) as in \cite{skyllh:2023icrc}.
+With this information at hand, we can define probability density functions (pdfs) for the signal process $\mathcal{S}$ and the background process $\mathcal{B}$, respectively, as described in refs. \cite{BRAUN2008299, skyllh:2023icrc}.
 We divide these pdfs into spatial, energy, and temporal parts.
-For generalization, we refer to the temporal parameters as $t_a$ and $t_b$, which will be either $\mu_T$ and $\sigma_T$ for the Gaussian profile or $t_{\rm{start}}$, $t_{\rm{end}}$ for the box profile.
+For generalization, we refer to the temporal parameters as $t_a$ and $t_b$, which will be either $\mu_{\rm{T}}$ and $\sigma_{\rm{T}}$ for the Gaussian profile or $t_{\rm{start}}$, $t_{\rm{end}}$ for the box profile.
 For the signal component, we get

-with $P_\mathrm{PSF}$ as the detector's point-spread-function (PSF) for a source at declination $\delta_S$ in the form of a two-dimensional Gaussian. $P_{\rm{E}}$ defines the probability to observe an event with reconstructed energy $E_i$ originating from $\delta_{\rm{S}}$ and an emission following $E^{-\gamma}$.
-As emphasized in \cite{skyllh:2023icrc}, the energy pdf differs from the pdfs used in internal IceCube analyses. $P_{\rm{T}}$ describes the probability of observing an event at time $t_i$ if the source only emits during a neutrino flare described either by a Gaussian time profile centered at mean $\mu_{\rm{T}}$ with width $\sigma_{\rm{T}}$ or a box profile with constant emission between times $t_{\rm{start}}$ and $t_{\rm{end}}$.
+with $P_\mathrm{PSF}$ as the detector's point-spread-function (PSF) for a source at position $\vec{x}_S$. $P_{\rm{E}}$ defines the probability to observe an event with reconstructed energy $E_i$ originating from $\vec{x}_{\rm{S}}$ and an emission following $E^{-\gamma}$. $P_{\rm{T}}$ describes the probability of observing an event at time $t_i$ if the source only emits during a flare described either by a Gaussian time profile centered at mean $\mu_{\rm{T}}$ with width $\sigma_{\rm{T}}$ or a box profile with constant emission between times $t_{\rm{start}}$ and $t_{\rm{end}}$.
+Similarly, we can write down the background pdf as

+where $P(\vec{x}_i)$ is the known probability of observing a background event at location $\vec{x}_i$, $P(E_i)$ the probability of the event having energy $E_i$, and the time part is assumed to be uniform, i.e. $P(t_i) = \frac{1}{\rm{lifetime}}$.
+All background pdf parts are independent of signal parameters.

-In most cases, we do not know when we expect the source to flare.
-Hence, we evaluate how well the spatial and energy signal and background expectations describe each event.
+Since we do not know a priori when we expect the source to flare, we first focus on how well the spatial and energy signal and background expectations describe each event.
 We calculate the ``Signal over Background'' ($S/B$) ratio as

-The background descriptions are data-driven and depend on the published effective areas, and reconstruction properties \citep{IceCube:2021xar}.
-Taking the simulated data, we calculate the event weights as in equation \ref{eq:SoB_ratio} and get the distribution in Figure \ref{fig:sob_with_signal_highlight}.
+Including this time-independent information in our example, we now plot the $S/B$ per event in Fig.~\ref{fig:sob_with_signal_highlight}.
+We can already see by eye how signal events are up-weighted with respect to background events.

+To build the actual distribution of events, including a source, we need to further define a mixture of the signal and background process.
+Since we do not know the intensity of our source and, therefore, the number of $n_s$ signal events out of the total $N$ observations, we leave $n_s$ as a free parameter.
+The $\mathcal{S}+\mathcal{B}$ mixture model then becomes $\frac{n_s}{N}\mathcal{S} + (1 - \frac{n_s}{N})\mathcal{B}$.

+The task is now to find estimators for the time parameters of the flare $\hat{t}_a$ and $\hat{t}_b$, the energy parameter $\hat{\gamma}$, and the number of signal events $\hat{n}_s$ (or in general any other parameters involved in the model), that maximizes the likelihood.
+Since any additional parameter not involving the time can be maximized in an outer loop, i.e. by a standard optimization algorithm, we focus here on the ones describing the time pdf.